MariusKlassen/Master-Thesis-Physics/README.md

 Master Thesis Project: Modeling how Human Brain detects Motion.
 Therefore developing Spatio-Temporal Filters sensitive for Translation and Convolute them with Stimulus to receive Motion Field.
 The Filters represent Receptive Fields in the Human Visual System.
+The Motion Field is closely related to the Optical Flow which the brain uses to perceive Object Motion, Self Motion and Positioning in Space.